Tearsheet

 Victor D. Grizzle, President & Chief Executive Officer

-Victor D. Grizzle has served as President and Chief Executive Officer of Armstrong World Industries since March 2016.
-He joined the company in January 2011 as Executive Vice President.
-Mr. Grizzle brings over 30 years of experience in manufacturing, process improvements, managing large-scale, global sales and marketing teams, and leading international businesses to achieve growth.
-Prior to joining AWI, he served from 2005 to 2010 as President of Global Structures, Coatings and Tubing for Valmont Industries, a global leader in engineered products.
-He also served as President of the Commercial Power Division of EaglePicher Corporation.
-Earlier in his career, Mr. Grizzle spent 16 years at General Electric in various operational roles in Asia, Europe, and North America.
-He currently serves on the board of directors for Franklin Electric.
+Victor D. Grizzle has served as president and chief executive officer of Armstrong World Industries since March 2016.
+He joined the company in January 2011 as executive vice president.
+Prior to joining AWI, Mr. Grizzle served from 2005 to 2010 as president of Global Structures, Coatings and Tubing for Valmont Industries.
+He also previously served as president of the commercial power division of EaglePicher Corporation.
+Early in his career, he spent 16 years at General Electric in various operational roles across Asia, Europe, and North America.
+Mr. Grizzle is also a member of the board of directors of Franklin Electric.

-Christopher P. Calzaretta, Senior Vice President & Chief Financial Officer
+Christopher J. Calzaretta, Senior Vice President & Chief Financial Officer

-Mark Hershey, Senior Vice President & Chief Operating Officer
+Mark A. Hershey, Senior Vice President & Chief Operating Officer

 Austin So, Senior Vice President, General Counsel, Head of Government Relations & Chief Sustainability Officer

-Austin So joined Armstrong World Industries in 2022 as Senior Vice President, General Counsel, and Secretary.
-In 2025, his position expanded to include Head of Government Relations.
-He is responsible for leading the company's legal team and directing the strategy and execution of AWI's government relations, sustainability, and compliance programs.
-Mr. So brings over 20 years of broad legal experience from both corporate and private practice, having previously served as Chief Legal Officer, Secretary, and Senior Vice President of StoneMor Inc. and as General Counsel and Secretary of Heraeus Holding GMBH.
+Austin So joined Armstrong World Industries as senior vice president, general counsel and secretary in 2022.
+His position expanded in 2025 to include head of Government Relations, and he also directs the strategy and execution of AWI's sustainability and compliance programs.
+Mr. So brings over 20 years of broad legal experience from both corporate and private practice.

 AI Analysis | Feedback